Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 Parameters:

 1.  `#!cpp float x`: The X coordinate of the point to find the amplitude of

 This is supposed to be the atan2(y, x) function but apparently it only takes one input.
 ThxDE

 ## 5. General

-### 5.1. xsPlayerAttribute
+### 5.1. xsGetPlayerCivilization

-Returning Type: `#!cpp float`
+Returning Type: `#!cpp int`

-Prototype: `#!cpp float xsPlayerAttribute(int playerNumber, int resourceID)`
+Prototype: `#!cpp int xsGetPlayerCivilization(int playerNumber)`

 Parameters:

-1. `#!cpp int playerNumber`: The player to get the resource of (0 for Gaia)
+1.  `#!cpp int playerNumber`: The player to get the civilization of
-2. `#!cpp int resourceID`: The ID of the resource to get the amount of

-Returns the amount the specified resource of the given player.
+Returns the civilization ID of the given player.
+Refer to the [Constant Reference](../constants/#3-civs "Jump to: XS Scriptin > Constant Reference > #3.
+Civs") for all the different civ IDs.

+### 5.2. xsGetPlayerInGame

+Returning Type: `#!cpp int`

+Prototype: `#!cpp int xsGetPlayerInGame(int playerNumber)`

+Parameters:

+1.  `#!cpp int playerNumber`: Check if this player is still alive

+Returns a 1 if the player given is still alive.
+Returns a 0 if the player given has been eliminated.

+### 5.3. xsGetMapName

+Returning Type: `#!cpp string`

+Prototype: `#!cpp string xsGetMapName(bool showFileExtension)`

+Parameters:

+1.  `#!cpp bool showFileExtension`: If this is set to true, then the returned name also contains the file extension

+Returns the name of the map currently being played.

+### 5.4. xsGetMapID

+Returning Type: `#!cpp int`

+Prototype: `#!cpp int xsGetMapID()`

+Returns the AI map type.

+### 5.5. xsGetMapHeight

+Returning Type: `#!cpp int`

+Prototype: `#!cpp int xsGetMapHeight()`

+Returns the Height of the map.

+### 5.6. xsGetMapWidth

+Returning Type: `#!cpp int`

+Prototype: `#!cpp int xsGetMapWidth()`

+Returns the Width of the map.

+### 5.7. xsGetVictoryType

+Returning Type: `#!cpp int`

+Prototype: `#!cpp int xsGetVictoryType()`

+Returns an integer corresponding to different victory settings ingame.
+These are:

+ 0: Standard

+1: Consquest

+2: Time Limit

+3: Score

+4: Custom (scenarios only).

+Last Man Standing returns 0 as well.

+### 5.8. xsGetVictoryPlayer

+Returning Type: `#!cpp int`

+Prototype: `#!cpp int xsGetVictoryPlayer()`

+Returns the number of the player who won the game.
+Returns 2 otherwise.

+### 5.9. xsGetPlayerNumberOfTechs

+Returning Type: `#!cpp int`

+Prototype: `#!cpp int xsGetPlayerNumberOfTechs(int playerNumber)`

+Parameters:

+1.  `#!cpp int playerNumber`: The player whoes technology count is being requested.

+Returns the number of technologies available to the player in the entire game.
+Always returns 801 for unmodded games.

-### 5.2. xsSetPlayerAttribute
+### 5.10. xsSetPlayerAttribute

 Returning Type: `#!cpp void`